 For assessment and advisory purpose the natural mortality is set to 0.2 for all age groups.
 This setting has been a long tradition for haddock.
 In principle the size of entry to the fishery is at age 3-5 when the haddock is around 45 cm long.
 At age 2, first age of entry, the mean weight in the stock is around 180 g and in the catch around 450 g.
 Following the recent intellectual stampede within ICES of using Lorenzen's formula to set M at age this would correspond to an M=0.75 for the stock and M=0.57 for the catch.
 For the older ages, like age 10 (3600 g) the Lorenzen's M is around 0.30.
 When M is estimated both in the TSA as well as the ADAPT framework the M for older fish is estimated much lower than 0.20.
-The benchmark proposes that in the upcoming HCR evaluation for haddock the sensitivity of the rule is tested with respect of using some ranges of fixed M.

-It goes without saying that whatever fixed mortality value is set for the prerecruits (age 1 and 2) will in any case only act as a scaling exercise and could in theory and is in practice (TSA model) set as zero.
+It goes without saying that whatever fixed mortality value is set for the prerecruits (age 1 and 2) will in any case only act as a scaling to the numbers below the age of 3 and could in theory be set as any number without affecting the resulting SSB and other key metrics.